-&lt;sup>30 The term digital economy encompasses ICT solutions as well as other digital products such connected devices, consistent with OECD approach.
+29 The term digital economy encompasses ICT solutions as well as other digital products such connected devices, consistent with OECD approach.

-Informing EU citizens about their rights as consumers, including when disposals relate to consumers journey in the green transition, is actually a regulatory obligation: The article 169 of the Treaty on the Functioning of the European Union, on the protection of consumers, stipulates that the EU shall contribute, inter alia, to protecting the economic interests of consumers as well as to promoting their right to information and education in order to safeguard their interests.
+EU shall contribute, inter alia, to protecting the economic interests of consumers as well as to promoting their right to information and education in order to safeguard their interests.

-More generally, the role of environmental transparency and information is important to support the implementation of the environmental regulatory initiatives and has long been called for by researchers, consumer bodies and even by the consumers themselves.
-For instance, according a consumer survey published in 2022 by the European Commission, EU citizens consider the lack of information on the environmental sustainability of products (29%) and the lack of information about products' reparability (27%) as significant barriers preventing them from adopting more sustainable consumption behaviours.
-Another example from the study : while 30% of Europeans outline the usefulness of information on devices lifespan, only 2% of IT products on EU market displayed information about legal guarantee.
-Empowering consumers through the provision of information on opportunities of environmental (and economic) savings has thus become a key element of the EU policy framework aiming to increase consumer engagement in the circular economy.
+More generally, the role of environmental transparency and information is important to support the implementation of the environmental regulatory initiatives and has long been called for by researchers, consumer bodies30 and even by the consumers themselves.
+For instance, according to a consumer survey published in 2022 by the European Commission, EU citizens consider the lack of information on the environmental sustainability of products (29%) and the lack of information about products' reparability (27%) as significant barriers preventing them from adopting more sustainable consumption behaviours.31 Another example from the study: while 30% of Europeans outline the usefulness of information on devices lifespan, only 2% of IT products on EU market displayed information about legal guarantee.
+Empowering consumers through the provision of information on opportunities of environmental (and economic) savings has thus become a key element of the EU policy framework aiming to increase consumer engagement in the circular economy.32